United Kingdom cladding crisis: Government relief for affected leaseholders

-In May 2018, the Government announced funding of £400m for the replacement of ACM cladding on social housing over 18m tall.
-The Government followed this in May 2019 with £200 million of funding for remediation of ACM cladding on high-rise buildings in the private sector.
+In May 2018, the government announced funding of £400m for the replacement of ACM cladding on social housing over 18m tall.
+The government followed this in May 2019 with £200 million of funding for remediation of ACM cladding on high-rise buildings in the private sector.
 A year later, it pledged £200m towards making similar replacements on privately owned blocks.

-On 26 May 2020 the Government announced £1bn to replace "unsafe non-ACM cladding on residential buildings that are 18 metres and over and do not comply with building regulations".
+On 26 May 2020 the government announced £1 billion to replace "unsafe non-ACM cladding on residential buildings that are 18 metres and over and do not comply with building regulations".

 On 31 January 2021 the government Waking Watch Relief Fund of £30 million opened.
 This paid for buildings to install alarm systems consistent with evacuating residents in the event of a fire rather than them staying in place (though not for the cost of waking watches themselves).

 On 10 February 2021 the Government announced a 'five point plan' and £3.5 billion cladding replacement fund.
-This would pay to remove 'unsafe cladding' from buildings over 18 metres; provide 'a long-term, low interest, government-backed' loan-scheme for leaseholders in 11–18 metre buildings to pay to replace their cladding (paying back no more than £50 pcm); and provided nothing for lower buildings or remediation of other expensive fire-safety problems such as a lack of fire-breaks in the cavity between the walls and the cladding, balconies, waking watches, or non-compliant fire-escape routes.
+This would pay to remove 'unsafe cladding' from buildings over 18 metres; provide 'a long-term, low interest, government-backed' loan-scheme for leaseholders in 11–18 metre buildings to pay to replace their cladding (paying back no more than £50 per calendar month); and provided nothing for lower buildings or remediation of other expensive fire-safety problems such as a lack of fire-breaks in the cavity between the walls and the cladding, balconies, waking watches, or non-compliant fire-escape routes.

 Building Safety Bill and McPartland-Smith Amendments

-The Building Safety Bill was introduced in the House of Commons on 5 July 2021.
+The Building Safety Act was introduced in the House of Commons on 5 July 2021.
 The McPartland-Smith Amendments are amendments to the bill which were tabled by Conservative rebels Stephen McPartland and Royston Smith.
 The amendments include zero-VAT rating for all remediation work and waking watch costs, a government-backed insurance scheme, and legislative protection to prevent costs being passed down to leaseholders.
 Amendment NC4 requires the government to create a fund into which all builders of higher-risk buildings, residential mortgage lenders and residential building insurers must make contributions.
-No builder will be able to obtain building control approval to construct any building unless it becomes a member of the Scheme and pays its dues.
+No builder will be able to obtain building control approval to construct any building unless it becomes a member of the scheme and pays its dues.
 Leaseholders and leaseholder representative groups giving evidence to the Public Bill Committees said the Smith-McPartland amendment on a Building Safety Indemnity Scheme (NC4) will help leaseholders.

 Fox Amendment

 The Fox Amendment is an amendment to the UK Fire Safety Bill tabled by Liam Fox as a partial resolution to the UK cladding crisis.
-The amendment, based on the polluter pays principle and Part IIA of the Environment Protection Act 1990, requires builders to pay remediation costs if their buildings were not compliant with building regulations in force at the time of construction.
+The amendment, based on the polluter pays principle and part IIA of the Environmental Protection Act 1990, requires builders to pay remediation costs if their buildings were not compliant with building regulations in force at the time of construction.

-The Fire Safety Bill received royal assent on 29 April 2021.
+The Fire Safety Act 2021 received royal assent on 29 April 2021.